qwerinope/qweribot/README.md

 This depends on if the `CHATTER_IS_STREAMER` environment variable is set.
 If it's `true`, the chatterbot and streamerbot are the same account.

 The chatterbot is the user that types in chat.
 They have very minimal required scopes as interacting with the stream is always done by the streamerbot.
-Only sending chat messages is done by the chatterbot.
+Only things the chatterbot does is relay whispers and send chat messages.

 The streamerbot (not that streamerbot) is the broadcaster.
 This bot needs them to authenticate as well.
 This account will be used to perform moderation and watch the chat.